LLNL/Caliper/doc/tools.rst

 ``-f`` and ``--format``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-``-f`` and ``--format`` can be used to specify a specific output format for the table, including limiting the printed attributes.
-Use the form ``%[width1]attr1% %[width2]attr2% ...``.
+``-f`` and ``--format`` can be used to specify a custom output format for snapshots, including limiting the printed attributes.
+The output format is specified with a format string of the form ``%[width1]attr1% %[width2]attr2% ...``.
 .. code-block:: sh